loyvon/ai-reader/README.md

 ## Data Management

 ### View Your Highlights
-- Click ⋮ menu on any book → "📝 View Highlights"
+- Click ⋮ menu on any book → "View Highlights"
 - See all notes, comments, and analyses in one page
 - Filter by type and jump to chapters